rafael2k/lua/README.md

 This is an ELKS (Linux 8086) port to Lua, with minimal patching.

+How to build?

 Lua is built with OWC and soft-fpu.
 For compiler setup check [here](https://github.com/ghaerr/elks/wiki/Using-OpenWatcom-C-with-ELKS).

-There is also a 5.1i branch with an integer-only version and lua-5.1 branch of Lua 5.1.5 with minimal patching.
+To compile run: `make -f Makefile.elks`

 Branches are:
 https://github.com/rafael2k/lua/tree/lua-5.1 - Lua 5.1.5 with minimal patching to run on ELKS